JahagirdarAmey/KubernetesNotes/practice/practice.md

 </details>

-<details>What does the READY column in the output of the 'kubectl get pods' command indicate?<summary></summary>
+<details><summary>What does the READY column in the output of the 'kubectl get pods' command indicate?</summary>

 ```yaml
 Running containers in a pod / Total containers in a pod